XingxinHE/ComputationalGeometry/Lecture/DiscreteDifferentialGeometry/README.md

-:pushpin:**Example - Fundamental Theorem of Calculus in the perspective of Stoke Theorem**
+📌**Example - Fundamental Theorem of Calculus in the perspective of Stoke Theorem**

 We know that the fundamental theorem of calculus can be seen as:
 $$